A stable infinity-category of Lagrangian cobordisms: Geometric setup

-We say that $\sL_h$ is carved from $\sL$ by the function $h$.
-We suppress mention of the domain $U\subset \R^n$ since it is often evident from the structure of $h$.
-In any event, we use the term ``carved" since we envision that we are using $h$ to remove any part of $\sL$ that does not live above $U\subset \R^n$.
+Clearly the connectedness of the resulting brane depends on the behavior of $h$.
+In any event, we use the term ``carved" since we envision that we are using $h$ to remove any part of $\sL$ that does not live above $U\subset \R^n$---this will be apparent from our examples of $h$, which will have derivatives tending to $\infty$ near $\del U$.

 Of course, one needs to be careful and impose conditions to ensure the carved brane $\sL_h$ is reasonable.
 In particular, one needs to be careful that $h$, $\sL$, and their interaction are reasonable at the boundary of $U \subset \R^n$.
 Rather than trying to systematize this, we will comment as necessary in particular cases.